-A handwritten mark or signature, appearing to be a stylized '6' or a similar character, is located at the bottom left of the page.
+A handwritten mark or signature, appearing to be a stylized '6' or a similar character, enclosed in a circle.

 5. By Annexure A-1 order dated 04.09.2008, the applicant's representations were rejected on the ground that according to DoP&T, the year of availability shall be the actual year of appointment after declaration of results/selection and completion of pre-appointment formalities as prescribed.
 The applicant submits that Annexure A-1 is against the law declared by the Apex Court in a series of judgments; it is also against Annexure A-10 decision of this Tribunal, which itself has relied upon the earlier decisions of this Tribunal, confirmed by the High Court of Kerala.
 Applicant's prayer is to be placed between Sl.No.1 and 2 in Annexure A-13 seniority list and to be granted the benefit of promotion in preference to his juniors, with all consequential benefits emanating there from.